mustang-gan/mustang/mustang/README.md

     nvidia-docker run -d --rm -e role=client --runtime=nvidia --network lpz-overlay lipizzaner2018/lipizzaner:latest
     ```

+4. For each client node get the IP of the runing container.
+This can be got by runing the following commad:
+    ```
+    docker network inspect lpz-overlay
+    ```
+5. Edit `general.yml` file to set autodiscover to `True` and include the IP addresses of the containers in order to allow the master to discover them.
+    ```
+    ...
+    distribution:
+       auto_discover: True
+       client_nodes_ips: #List of the ips of the client docker containers
+         - <IP cliet 1>
+         - <IP cliet 2>
+         ...
+    ```

 6. Run the Lipizzaner master to start the experiments.

-    - **Again, make sure that autodiscover is set to `True` in `general.yml`, as this is required when running in docker.**

-    - *Execute on any node (notice that this command differs from the one in the previous section - '-e SWARM=True' was removed):*
+    *Execute on any node (notice that this command differs from the one in the previous section - '-e SWARM=True' was removed):*
         ```
         nvidia-docker run -it --rm --runtime=nvidia -e config_file=$CONFIG_FILE -e role=master --network lpz-overlay --name lipizzaner-master lipizzaner2018/lipizzaner:latest
         ```